Communitarianism: Positive rights

-Still other communitarians question the very idea of natural rights and their place in a properly functioning community.
-They claim that instead, claims of rights and entitlements creates a society unable to form cultural institutions and grounded social norms based on shared values.
+Still, other communitarians question the very idea of natural rights and their place in a properly functioning community.
+They claim that instead, claims of rights and entitlements create a society unable to form cultural institutions and grounded social norms based on shared values.
 Rather, the liberalist claim to individual rights leads to a morality centered on individual emotivism, as ethical issues can no longer be solved by working through common understandings of the good.
 The worry here is that not only is society individualized, but so are moral claims.